- Off Armageddon Reef

 Aivah Pahrsahn emerges from the troops to meet the Lord Protector.
 She had recruited several former Charisian Marines, who had been secretly training up men loyal to the current regime.
 She had been providing funds for the latest weapons and a commercial farm as a location for the training.

 The rescue party from Destiny‘s squadron travel up the Sarm River.
 They’re attacked by Delferahkan troops.
 Some of the Charisians are killed or injured.
 Lieutenant Hektor Aplyn-Ahrmahk finds himself in charge.
 (Hektor has appeared quite a few times in the series, mostly as a crewman on Destiny.
-He had been adopted into the Charisian Royal Family for his services to King Haarahld before the king’s death in “Off Armageddon Reef”.)
+He had been adopted into the Charisian Royal Family for his services to King Haarahld before the king’s death in “Off Armageddon Reef”, and given the title of Duke of Darcos.)
 Aplyn-Ahrmahk sends the wounded men back down the river.

 Sahndahl arrives at the tower, where the Corisandians are staying, with 45 Royal guardsmen and 5 inquisitors.
 Merlin kills about half the guard, with guns enhanced by Owl.
 The others flee.